LC Logo

 The Lingap Children's Foundation Board of Directors

-Dr. Jay Brunette, MD is an orthopaedic surgeon with Georgia Bone & Joint Surgeons, P.C. in Cartersville, GA.
+Jay Brunette Dr. Jay Brunette, MD is an orthopaedic surgeon with Georgia Bone & Joint Surgeons, P.C. in Cartersville, GA.
 He is also a member of the Lingap Committee with Transfiguration Catholic Church in Marietta GA.

 Dr. Brunette is a veteran of the U.S. Air Force, where he served in the Medical Corps, 2nd Medical Group at Barksdale AFB, Bossier City, LA.